-10.3.3 Using the calculated dimensions of the specimen after consolidation, and assuming that the water content after consolidation is the same as the final water content, calculate the consolidated void ratio and percent saturation.
+10.2.3 Using the calculated dimensions of the specimen after consolidation and either an assumed or measured specific gravity of solids, calculate the consolidated void ratio and percent saturation.

-Note 23-The specimen will absorb water from the porous disks and drainage lines during the time it is being removed from the apparatus.
-When this effect is significant, Method A will yield more reasonable values.
+Note 20-The specimen will absorb water from the porous disks and drainage lines during the time it is being removed from the apparatus.
+When this effect is significant, Method A will yield more reasonable

-Note 24- In this test method, the equations are written such that compression and consolidation are considered positive.
+Note 21-In this test method, the equations are written such that compression and consolidation are considered positive.

-10.4 Shear Data:
+10.3 Shear Data:

-10.4.1 Calculate the axial strain, ε_1 , for a given applied axial load as follows:
+10.3.1 Calculate the axial strain, ε_I , for a given applied axial load as follows:

-$$\varepsilon_1 = \Delta H/H_c \tag{7}$$
+$$\varepsilon_1 = \frac{\Delta H}{H} \tag{7}$$

-- ΔH = change in height of specimen during loading as determined from deformation indicator readings, mm or cm, and - H_c = height of specimen after consolidation, mm or cm.
+ΔH = change in height of specimen during loading as determined from deformation indicator readings, and = height of specimen after consolidation.

-10.4.2 Calculate the cross-sectional area, A, for a given applied axial load as follows:
+10.3.2 Calculate the cross-sectional area, A, for a given applied axial load as follows: